heabijay/crtcli/README.md

 - `crtcli app pkg pull --smart-merge` — Downloads the package from the current directory from the default Creatio instance and unpacks it into the current folder using smart merge with default transforms applied.
 Check [app](#app) command to configure default Creatio instance.

-- `crtcli app pkg pull UsrPackage2` — Downloads the 'UsrPackage2' package from the default Creatio instance and unpacks it into the current folder, merging with default transforms applied.
-Check [app](#app) command to configure default Creatio instance.

-- `crtcli app https://customer-dev.creatio.com -i pkg pull UsrPackage1: UsrPackage2:` — Downloads the 'UsrPackage1' and 'UsrPackage2 'packages from insecure Creatio 'https://customer-dev.creatio.com' using Supervisor:Supervisor credentials, and unpacks them into the './UsrPackage1' and './UsrPackage2' folders, respectively, merging with default transforms applied.
+- `crtcli app https://customer-dev.creatio.com -i pkg pull UsrPackage1 UsrPackage2` — Downloads the 'UsrPackage1' and 'UsrPackage2 'packages from insecure Creatio 'https://customer-dev.creatio.com' using Supervisor:Supervisor credentials, and unpacks them into the './UsrPackage1' and './UsrPackage2' folders, respectively, merging with default transforms applied.
 Check [app](#app) command to configure default Creatio instance.

 - `crtcli app pkg pull UsrPackage3:/repos/Pkg3 UsrPackage2:/repos/Pkg2` — Downloads the 'UsrPackage3' and 'UsrPackage2' packages from the default Creatio instance and unpacks them into the '/repos/Pkg3' and '/repos/Pkg2' folders, respectively, merging with default transforms applied.
 Check [app](#app) command to configure default Creatio instance.